Code-iX/Gibbon-Git-Server/docs/features.md

 ---
 title: Features
 ---

-Gibbon Git Server for Windows is a web application you can install on your IIS.
-It provides an easy management tool and access to your Git repositories that are self-hosted on your server.
+Gibbon Git Server is a web-based application designed for easy self-hosting on your IIS server.
+It provides a streamlined interface for managing Git repositories, allowing full control over access and collaboration for your development teams.

 ### Access Control
-- Manage access to your repositories
-- Teams/groups support
-- Handy user management
+- **Manage repository access**: Easily configure who can view or modify your repositories.
+- **Teams and groups support**: Organize users into teams for simplified access management.
+- **User-friendly administration**: Intuitive tools for adding, removing, and managing users.

-### Nice UI
+### Modern UI
-- Beautiful modern design
+- **Beautiful, modern design**: A clean, attractive interface that enhances usability.
-- Focused on great user experience
+- **User-centric**: Focused on delivering an excellent user experience with clear, functional layouts.
-- Functional
+- **Functional and responsive**: Optimized for quick navigation and ease of use across devices.

 ### Repository Browser
-- Nice way to browse your project
+- **Effortless project browsing**: Navigate through your project files and history with ease.
-- Available for every commit and file in history
+- **Access every commit**: View the entire commit history and explore changes to any file.
-- Very fast
+- **Fast and efficient**: Quickly browse large repositories without performance issues.

 ### Commit Browser
-- View your history
+- **Comprehensive history**: Review your project’s commit history in an organized manner.
-- Sweet diff for files
-- Browse the content
+- **Detailed diffs**: Easily compare changes between commits with intuitive diff views.
+- **Browse content**: Dive into the specifics of each commit, file by file.

 ### Optional Active Directory Integration
-- Setup users, teams, and roles using the standard Active Directory users tool
+- **Streamlined setup**: Use your existing Active Directory users, teams, and roles for Gibbon Git Server access.
-- Supports Windows, Cookies, and ADFS authentication modes
+- **Flexible authentication**: Supports Windows, Cookies, and ADFS authentication modes for seamless integration.

 ### Localization
-- Multiple language support
-- Different cultures
-- Easily extensible for other translations
+- **Multi-language support**: Gibbon Git Server is available in multiple languages for global teams.
+- **Cultural adaptability**: Customize the user experience for different cultures and locales.
+- **Easily extensible**: Add new translations with minimal effort.

 ### Demo
-I created a simple demo running on a Windows Azure virtual machine.
-You can find it [here](#).
+You can try a live demo of Gibbon Git Server, hosted on a Windows Azure virtual machine [here](#).
-The username and password are **admin:admin**.

-Please, don’t use it in an inappropriate way—thank you.
+Use the following credentials to log in:
+**Username**: `admin`
+**Password**: `admin`

+Please be respectful and refrain from any inappropriate usage.
+Thank you!